 |

+The response on the doorstep was incredibly heart-warming and encouraging.
+It is this community spirit that truly defines our area.
+A huge thank you to everyone who shared their views with us and to our fantastic volunteers for braving the cold!
+Together, we will continue working hard for our community.
 The energy this weekend for the Wandsworth Labour campaign launch was fantastic.
 A brilliant turnout of local people showed the incredible spirit and determination we have to take the fight to the Tories and secure a better future for our community.
 It is always inspiring to see so many neighbours and friends ready to stand up for the values we share.

 Our campaign is built on a proven record of delivery.
 The Wandsworth Labour council has proudly kept council tax the lowest in the country, a vital support for families struggling through a cost-of-living crisis.
 This is what Labour in power looks like: competence, compassion, and a focus on putting residents first.
 This morning at the Battersea Park War Memorial was a truly poignant moment as I joined our local community to pay our respects.
 Representing Tooting, it is always a profound honour to stand in remembrance of those who gave everything in service of our country.
 Today serves as a vital reminder of the immense cost of conflict and the sacrifices made for the freedoms we cherish.
 These are not just names etched in stone, but individuals with families and stories from across our community that must never be forgotten.
 I have written to the CEO of Wandsworth Council and the Department for Business and Trade to highlight the challenges facing our local high street.
 Tooting Town Centre is a vital hub for our community, but I know a number of shops had left our high street recently.